 We have recruited 40 monitor farms that are taking part in the ongoing monitoring.
 The farms are all baselined in terms of their carbon footprint and their soil carbon levels, and then work with the project team to take on practices that aim to improve soil health and carbon sequestration.

 Annual monitoring of soil health parameters (structure, worm numbers, aggregate stability and infiltration) as well as testing will show variation and trends over time and regular assessment of the carbon footprint will show where emissions reductions and efficiencies are also possible with improved soil health.

-Locations of Farm Net Zero monitor farms (please note this map is still being populated).
+Locations of Farm Net Zero monitor farms.

 The activity that will take place on the monitor farms is being delivered by partners from Westcountry Rivers Trust, Duchy College and the Farm Carbon Toolkit.